 Vacation Bible School

 Back in 2000, I was talked into teaching Religious Education classes (or PSR) to 5th grade public school children one night a week for about an hour.
 The primary focus of the 5th grade curriculum was the Sacraments.
 When approached, I wasn’t really sure that I wanted to do it, but a co-worker talked me into trying it out to see if I was a good fit.
-I wasn’t the best teacher, but I did my best to make things fun — not many kids are very enthusiastic about an hour of religious training after having already spent an entire day in school.
+I wasn’t the best teacher, but I did my best to try to make things fun — not many kids are overly enthusiastic about spending an hour in religious education after having already spent an entire day at school.

-I sometimes had difficulty keeping 12-20 energetic 10 year olds under control, so I was grateful to have a parent assistant to help me out most weeks.
-We used the classrooms at the local Catholic school, but we constantly had to remind the students that they were not allowed to mess around with the property belonging to the regular Catholic school students and teachers.
+I sometimes had difficulty keeping 12-20 energetic 10 year olds on point, so I was grateful to have a parent assistant to help me out most weeks.
+We used the classrooms at the local Catholic school, but we constantly had to remind the students that they were not allowed to mess around with items in the room belonging to the daytime Catholic school students and teachers.
 Nevertheless, that first year, one of my students broke the chalkboard pointer which belonged to the daytime teacher.
 He was goofing around with it when he wasn’t supposed to.
-If I remember correctly, this was on a night when my parent assistant (to whom the role of the primary classroom disciplinarian fell) was unable to attend.
-It was pretty clear to me that I was not cut out for a career in elementary education.
+If I remember correctly, this was on a night when my parent assistant (to whom the role of the primary classroom disciplinarian fell) was unable to attend – so I was acting solo.
+This incident was just one example that made it was pretty clear I was not cut out for a career in elementary education.

-In my third (and last) year of teaching the Sacraments, I had no parent assistant in the classroom.
-I did my best and I think I made an impression on a few of the kids, but I knew that I was not the best person for that job.
+In my third (and final) year of teaching the Sacraments to fifth graders, I had no parent assistant in the classroom.
+I did my best and I think I made an impression on a few of the kids, but I knew I was not the best person for that job.
 I was involved in several other parish ministries and I was spreading my time a bit too thin.
 So when I saw that I needed to cut back on my over-extended efforts, I knew that religious education was the one I had to drop.
 This was approximately the same time that I met my wife — through one of those other parish ministries.